2023 Best Value Natural Resources & Conservation Master's Degree Schools

 Virginia Tech excels when it comes to quality.
 It’s ranked in the top 5% of all schools on our Best Natural Resources & Conservation Master’s Degree Schools list.

-University of Nebraska - Lincoln ranked #21 on this year’s Best Value Natural Resources & Conservation Master’s Degree Schools list.
-UNL is a fairly large public school located in the city of Lincoln.
+With a ranking of #21, University of Nebraska - Lincoln did quite well on this year’s best value schools for natural resources and conservation students working on their master’s degree.
+UNL is a very large public school located in the large city of Lincoln.

 Out-of-state tuition fees for graduate students at UNL are $19,541 per year.